tony-albanese/ci-project-5-nonnas-kitchen-api/README.md

 ![modify delete post if owner](repo_images/post_detail_isauthor.png)
 > + As a developer using Nonna's Kitchen backend to build applications, I want to have an endpoint to delete a Post so that I do not have to manually update the database when a user deletes their post.
 > + As a developer using Nonna's Kitchen backend to build applications, I want to and endpoint to update a Post so that I do not have to manually update the database when a user updates their post.
-> + As a developer using Nonna's Kitchen backend to build applications, I want the backend to prevent users from modifiying or deleting posts that they did not author so that I do not have to check for permissions manually.
+> + As a developer using Nonna's Kitchen backend to build applications, I want the backend to prevent users from modifying or deleting posts that they did not author so that I do not have to check for permissions manually.

 ## Comment Endpoint
 ```